 The 193-acre Brunswick campus has been carefully planted with trees and shrubs indigenous to the area.
 The southern pine is very much in evidence, with graceful palms, stately live oaks, hollies, and a variety of small shrubs adding to the beauty of the campus.
 A network of roadways and sidewalks makes the buildings accessible by foot and auto.
 Paved parking lots which accommodate over nine hundred automobiles are provided for students.

-To schedule a campus tour, please call 1-800-675-7235 or (912) 279-5813 at least 2 days in advance.
+To schedule a campus tour, please call 1-800-675-7235 or (912) 279-5813 at least two days in advance.

-The Camden Center, is located in Kingsland, Georgia, on seventy-five acres of land in the area known as The Lakes.
-It is a University System residence center with authorization to offer courses leading to either a bachelor's and career associate degrees in select programs or pre-baccalaureate transfer programs.
-The Center, located five minutes from the Camden High School, is easily accessible from I-95 as well as from Woodbine, St. Marys, Kingsland and Folkston.
+The Camden Center is located in Kingsland, Georgia, on seventy-five acres of land in the area known as The Lakes.
+It is an off-campus instructional site with authorization to offer courses leading to either a baccalaureate or career associate degree in select programs or transfer associate programs.
+The Center, located five minutes from the Camden County High School, is easily accessible from I-95 as well as from Woodbine, St. Mary's, Kingsland, and Folkston.
 For additional information, call (912) 510-3300.